megoshmego/React/NOTES/intro/3_app-layout.md

-Certainly, the script you provided is a React tutorial focusing on basic components, the conventional app layout, component nesting, and the necessity of careful script ordering in React applications.
-I'll be explaining key terms and concepts, followed by a code snippet example to help solidify the learning.

 **1. React Component:** In React, a component is a reusable piece of code that controls a part of the UI (User Interface).
 A component can be as simple as displaying an image or as complex as containing other components.